fmselab/ct-competition/results/2023/Competition2023.md

 The file containing all the CAs which have been analyzed for giving the score to each tool can be found [here](#TODO).

-Finally, the slides used durint IWCT 2023 for presenting the results of the second edition of the CT competition are available [here](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/slides/CT-Competition-2023.pdf).
+Finally, the slides used during IWCT 2023 for presenting the results of the second edition of the CT competition are available [here](https://github.com/fmselab/ct-competition/raw/gh-pages/results/2023/slides/CT-Competition-2023.pdf).

 ## Validity and timeouts ##